flyingcircusio/doc/src/infrastructure/networking/networking.md

 The physical network in our public datacenter RZOB is implemented using physically separated switches per layer 2 segment (VLAN) with a hot-spare for each switch type.
-In WHQ, we operate multiple layer 2 segments using the same physical switches, using VLAN's within the switches for logical separation, but *without* hot-spares.
+In WHQ, we operate multiple layer 2 segments using the same physical switches, using VLANs within the switches for logical separation, but with cold-spares instead of hot-spares.

 The frontend (FE) and server-to-server (SRV) networks run on 1G infrastructure, whereas the storage networks are connected with 10G links.
 In RZOB our routers